Yasi92/Happy-Pet/README.md

 ![Footer](/readme-assets/img/footer.png)
 *  ### Footer: <a id="footer"></a>
-    * The footer is identical on all pages and it provides a copyright of the happy pet website.
+    * The footer is identical on all pages and it provides the copyright of the happy pet website.
     * the footer is sticky to the bottom of the page on small and medium devices.
-    **Note** The footer is fixed on medium and small devices such as iPad and mobile as a quick fix for different size of body content across all pages.
+    **Note** The footer is fixed on medium and small devices such as iPad and mobiles as a quick fix for different sizes of body content across all pages.
     If this is removed, the footer will jump up to the middle of the page when navbar toggler expands.

 ### Yet to be implemented <a id="yet-to-be-implemented"></a>
 1. More features on all orders page for the store owner to view, manage and modify an order if needed.
 2. Add sorting selector to product management page to enable users to sort orders based on different sorting methods such as date, number, alphabetically, and so on.
 3. Getting a product image change according to the selected color of the product.
-Unfortunately this is not working and as a result no matter what color user has selected, the image of product remains the same.
+Unfortunately, this is not working and as a result, no matter what color the user has selected, the image of the product remains the same.
 4. Enable users to register on the website with their social accounts using Django allauth social authentication tokens.
 5. Add additional payment methods.
 The current free version of Stripe checkout only allows customers to pay via credit card.
 Many people prefer to pay via PayPal, bank transfer, or iDeal.
 6. The star rating method is visually working properly however, the rating of products is not actually based on the rating average.
 This is achievable by [django star rating](https://django-star-ratings.readthedocs.io/en/latest/).
-    7. [Django Wishlists](https://pypi.org/project/django-wishlist/) will be replacing the current method of the wish list for improving its functionality.
+7. [Django Wishlists](https://pypi.org/project/django-wishlist/) will be replacing the current method of the wishlist for improving its functionality.

 ## Information Architecture <a id="data-info"></a>

 ### Database Choice <a id="db"></a>
 * As a framework Django works with SQL databases.
-During development on my local machine I worked with MySQL Workbench.
+During development on my local machine, I worked with MySQL Workbench.
 On deployment, the SQL database provided by Heroku is a PostgreSQL database.
-The data base is designed by myself from the scratch using the handy visual database design tool 'MySQL Workbench'.
+The database is designed by myself from the scratch using the handy visual database design tool 'MySQL Workbench'.

 ### Data Models <a id="db"></a>
 - User
-    -  The User model utilized for this project is the standard one provided by django.contrib.auth.models
+    -  The User model utilized for this project is the standard one provided by Django.contrib.auth.models

 - Category Model
-    - Whithin the products app, category model holds the data needed for differenet categories.
+    - Within the products app, the category model holds the data needed for different categories.

 | Name | Key in db | Validation | Field Type |